What do we do?

 • Design and methodology

-• Start-up and dealings with regulatory affairs.
+• Start-up and regulatory affairs procedures

-• Coordination of studies and monitoring
+• Study coordination and monitoring

 • Data management and statistics